Artist's sketch of accreting neutron star, a possible source of gravitational waves. Image: NASA.

 Uncorrelated between pulsars | Correlated between pulsars |

-Pulsar spin noise - irregularities in pulse ToA due to neutron star physics - stochastic signal | Stochastic gravitational-wave background from supermassive binary black holes :) - stochastic signal |
+Pulsar spin noise - irregularities in pulse ToA due to neutron star physics | Stochastic gravitational-wave background from supermassive binary black holes |

 DM variations - they influence ToA due to interaction of radio-waves with electrons from interstellar medium.
-Noise PSD depends on radio-frequency, and can have a time-varying semi-periodic component (DM1 and DM2).
-In principle, can be subtracted. - stochastic signal | Solar system ephemeris errors - errors in knowing positions and masses of celestial bodies in our Solar system - deterministic signal |
+Noise PSD depends on radio-frequency. | Solar system ephemeris errors - errors in knowing positions and masses of celestial bodies in the Solar System.
+This noise can also be modelled as a deterministic process. |

-Jumps, or phase jumps - errors arising from switching observing backends.
-This noise can be subtracted. | Clock errors |
+Jumps, or phase jumps - errors arising from switching observing backends. | Clock errors |